err0r500/Clean-Architecture-in-Golang/README.md

   - *Example :* if you defined the UpdateUserName() method here, check that it actually does its job.

 ### 2 - Use Cases
-***Pure Logic*** : This layer knows an outter world exists but absolutely doesn't care about how it looks like.
+***Pure Logic*** : This layer knows an outer world exists but absolutely doesn't care about how it looks like.
 It just does its job without caring about how it gets done.

 #### Examples
 ##### #1